 Day-use fees: None

-Easterday Hot Springs are located:
+Easterday Hot Springs is located:

 - 8 miles northwest of McDermitt, Nevada